Password Protection Pt. 2: Backspacing (and String Functions)

 The substring(string,index,count) function returns a string variable.

-count The number of characters to include in the extracted string, not including the index character.
+The number of characters to include in the extracted string, not including the index character.

 theWord1=substring(theWord,0,3);